 This is an example of the appraisals we provide.
-During our evaluation, we evaluate condition, identify any issues or concerns, and to ascertain rarity based on production and current survival levels, as well as the statistical means and variances of both online and "in-person" sales which have been documented.
-In addition, we supply relevant information from our "Victrola Survival Database"
+During our evaluation, we identify any issues or concerns, ascertain rarity based on original production numbers and current survival levels, as well as calculate the statistical range of documented recent sales.
+In addition, we supply relevant information from the original Victor catalogs

 Please note that this only a sample, and does not represent an actual Victor or Victrola model; the details & comments are included only to provide a general idea of the content of an actual appraisal.